Examples of Dental Clinic Names

 Nothing against Dr. Crock, but the first name option is far more memorable than the second.
 Keep that in mind as you ponder whether to use your name.

-It is also worth noting that if you plan to one day sell the business or add a partner you may be better served with a different approach than using your name.
+It is also worth noting that if you plan to sell the business or add a partner one day, you may be better served with a different approach than using your name.
 Remember to begin with the end in mind.
-Considering your plans for your practice can save you trouble down the line.
+Considering your practice's plans can save you trouble down the line.

 3. Your Specialties and the Services You Provide

-The next approach to consider is incorporating the name of your specialty into the name of your practice.
+The next approach is to incorporate your specialty name into your practice name.
 This is a good way to differentiate yourself from the competition.

-Look at the picture below.
+Look at the picture below of the Wisdom Teeth Only logo and website.
+(They've since rebranded to the Wisdom Teeth Guys).
 It might not be the most exciting name out there, but it highlights a specialty that’s a real selling point for some patients.

 This type of name could be a wise choice if you are a specialist or offer specialty services, such as cosmetic dentistry, emergency services, endodontics, pediatric services, or TMJ/TMD.
-It can also be combined with some of the other examples listed in this article.
-In the example above, the name combines a specialty (sedation dentistry) with a specific location (San Diego).
+It can also be combined with some other examples listed in this article.
+In the example above (Wisdom Teeth Only), they don't include the location in the name, instead focusing on the service they offer.

 4. Your City, State, or Neighborhood

-First, most searches on Google today are local by default.
-Even if someone searches for a dentist without including a local keyword like a city, they are still going to get local results because Google’s algorithms know where they are located.
+First, most Google searches today are local by default.
+Even if someone searches for a dentist without including a local keyword, like a city, they will still get local results because Google’s algorithms know where they are located.

-Optimizing for local keywords is also essential if you want your practice to appear in Google's Local Service ads, which appear at the top of the SERP and highlight your Google reviews.
+Optimizing for local keywords is also essential if you want your practice to appear in Google's Local Service Ads, which appear at the top of the SERP and highlight your Google reviews.
 The businesses that show up there are more likely to get clicks than those that don't.
-Keep in mind that you will need to get verified with Google to qualify, so local SEO isn't the only requirement.
+Showing up in these local ads requires running Google Ads & having a verified Google Business Profile listing.

-However, search engines are not the only reason to use locational words in the name of your practice.
-For example, if there is a local landmark or park nearby you may be able to incorporate that name into yours.
-Consider taking advantage of community goodwill when you choose a name for your dental practice.
+However, search engines aren't the only reason to use locational words in the name of your practice.
+For example, if there is a local landmark or park nearby, you may be able to incorporate that name into yours.
+Consider leveraging community goodwill when choosing a name for your dental practice.

 This is what Riverwoods Oral & Maxillofacial Surgery did.
-The practice is in Provo, UT near an area known as The Riverwoods.
+The practice is in Provo, UT, near The Riverwoods (an area of town).

-You can see that they used the Riverwoods name, and they even incorporated visual representations of the name into their logo design, which includes a tree and a river.
+You can see that they used the Riverwoods name and incorporated visual elements of the name into their logo, including a tree and a river.

 5. Your Patients and Target Audience